syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 {% endtabs %}

-Create the employee collection as follows.
+Create the products collection as follows in MainPage.xaml.cs.

 {% tabs %}